satpalsr/sdk/docs/server.rigidbody.md

 </td><td>

-Sets the next kinematic translation of the rigid body.
+Sets the position of the rigid body.

 </td></tr>